 Youth Council members may propose concrete actions and projects and suggest topics, bring ideas to the attention of high-level politicians from EUSDR states and regions, contribute to the EUSDR priorities and policies, raise attention for the special features of their regions at the transnational level and participate in EUSDR events as well as international and EU related youth events.

-The DYC is composed of 28 members in total, 2 members from each Danube Region country, who are selected for a mandate of one year, which can be extended for another year.
+The DYC is composed of 28 members in total, 2 members from each Danube Region country, who are selected for a mandate of one year (currently fourth mandate year), which can be extended for another year.

-Members of the DYC have to chose at least one Priority Area that they’re particularly interested in.
+Members of the DYC have to choose at least one Priority Area that they’re particularly interested in.

 Image module